Updated: November 3, 2021

 Contrasting topographies intertwine perfectly to create a vast and intriguing safari canvas, with flamingos painting Lake Manyara pink and the Serengeti bursting with wildlife.
 Knowing how to navigate the circuit as a senior, a family, or guest with mobility issues ensures a quality safari experience.

 With topics such as when to visit, how to get there, and what to pack addressed by safari experts, understanding how a safari works, what is involved before and during, and what key points to consider when booking, ensures an unforgettable safari adventure.

-Travelers are welcome to Tanzania with a negative Covid-19 PCR test taken within 72 hours before arrival and must complete a Travelers Surveillance Form, submitting it 24 hours before arrival.
-A health form will be completed upon arrival and travelers may be subjected to screening for Covid-19 with a possible rapid test at the cost of US$25 to the traveler.
+Tanzania is open to American travelers.
+Travelers are welcome to Tanzania with a negative Covid-19 PCR test taken within 96 hours before arrival.
+Travelers may be subjected to screening for Covid-19 with a possible rapid test at the cost of $10 USD to the traveler.

 Consider no less than seven days to explore and enjoy a Tanzanian safari, with the country’s northern circuit representing the main and most famous safari parks.
 Each game park invites you to spend no less than two nights to fully enjoy the magic of wildlife encounters and incredible accommodation experiences.
 If you are looking for a longer safari journey, then extending the length of your trip to include the southern parks of the Selous or Ruaha will round off a spectacular Tanzanian wildlife wonder.